seronsenapati/PLACIFY-FRONTEND/README.md

 3. Vercel will automatically detect the Vite framework
 4. Set the build command to `npm run build`
 5. Set the output directory to `dist`

+The `vercel.json` configuration file is located in the `frontend` directory and handles API proxying.

 ### Environment Variables